 2 Climate model simulations of El Niño-Southern Oscillation (ENSO) behavior for the last 3 millennium demonstrate interdecadal to centennial changes in ENSO variability that can arise 4 purely from stochastic processes internal to the climate system.
-However, the instrumental record 5 of ENSO does not have the temporal coverage needed to capture the full range of natural ENSO 6 variability observed in long, unforced climate model simulations.
-Here we demonstrate a 7 probabilistic framework to quantify changes in ENSO variability via histograms and probability 8 density functions using monthly instrumental and coral-based sea surface temperature (SST) 9 anomalies from 1900-2005 CE and 1051-1150 CE.
-We find that reconstructed SST anomalies from 10 modern corals from the southwest Pacific capture changes in ENSO variability consistent with instrumental SST data from the central equatorial Pacific.
-Fossil coral records indicate one hundred 11 12 years of relatively lower ENSO variability during part of the Medieval Climate Anomaly.
-Our 13 results demonstrate that periods of reduced ENSO variability can last a century, far longer than 14 modern observations in the instrumental record of ENSO, but consistent with results from unforced 15 climate model simulations.
+That said, the instrumental record 5 of ENSO does not have the temporal coverage needed to capture the full range of natural ENSO 6 variability observed in long, unforced climate model simulations.
+Here we demonstrate a 7 probabilistic framework to quantify changes in ENSO variability via histograms and probability 8 density functions using monthly instrumental and coral-based sea-surface temperature (SST) 9 anomalies from 1900-2005 CE and 1051-1150 CE.
+We find that reconstructed SST anomalies from 10 modern corals from the southwest Pacific capture changes in ENSO variability that are consistent with instrumental SST data from the central equatorial Pacific.
+Fossil coral records indicate one 11 12 hundred years of relatively lower ENSO variability during part of the Medieval Climate Anomaly.
+13 Our results demonstrate that periods of reduced ENSO variability can last a century, far longer in 14 duration than modern observations in the instrumental record of ENSO, but consistent with results 15 from unforced climate model simulations.